CodInst/Money-Q/README.md

 ## Credits

-All pictures displayed and used are property of @TheCreativeNerds.ie (Me).
+.All pictures displayed and used are property of @TheCreativeNerds.ie (Me).

-Initially purchased with a commercial licence and re-worked graphically for consumption.
+.Initially purchased with a commercial licence and re-worked graphically for consumption.
+.Incrementscore functions, in the project, have been borrowed from the <strong>Love Math</strong> project.